TheTrio/SlickConvert/README.md

 ## Which version of Java do I need

-SlickConvert is requires [Java 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) in order to run properly.
+SlickConvert requires [Java 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) in order to run properly.
 Versions below or above 8 are not expected to run because of structural changes in the JRE(Java Runtime Environment).

 ## Which OS does it run on